jesuszarate/SimpleFlaskServer/README.md

 # SimpleFlaskServer

-This application uses python 3, you can find download the installer from the official website <https://www.python.org/downloads/>
+This application uses python 3.7.3, you can find download the installer from the official website <https://www.python.org/downloads/>

+Note: Other versions might not work

 ## **How to get started**